Sienci-Labs/Resources/gsender/gs-installation.md

 - Relaunch Chrome for the changes to take effect and now these updated settings should be used by gSender’s Electron builder

 **Can’t open the port to connect**
 Make sure your user is part of the dialout group.
-To add your account to this group, go to a terminal and type “<em>sudo usermod -a -G dialout &lt;user&gt;</em>” (replacing “&lt;user&gt;” with your username).
+To add your account to this group, go to a terminal and type `sudo usermod -a -G dialout &lt;user&gt;` (replacing “&lt;user&gt;” with your username).
 Restart after this change and try again.